 Instructions

-• In a large skillet, heat the olive and butter over medium-high heat, add the shallots and garlic and cook, tossing regularly for 2 to 3 minutes (manage the heat so that the garlic does not burn).
+- Meanwhile, soften the aromatics.
+In a large skillet, heat the olive oil and butter over medium-high heat.
+Add the shallots and garlic and cook, tossing regularly for 2 to 3 minutes (manage the heat so that the garlic does not burn).

-• Add all the mushrooms and toss them around in the pan for a couple of minutes, adding another drizzle of extra virgin olive oil.
-Season with a good pinch of kosher salt, black pepper and the rosemary.
-Cook the mushrooms for about 7 to 10 minutes, tossing occasionally, until they turn color and release their juices.
+- Saute the mushrooms.
+Add the mushrooms and toss for a couple of minutes, adding another drizzle of extra virgin olive oil.
+Season with the rosemary and a good pinch of salt and pepper.
+Toss occasionally for about 7 to 10 minutes, until the mushrooms turn golden and release their juices.

-• Add the cooked pasta to the mushroom sauce.
-Toss to combine.
-If needed add a little bit more of the pasta cooking water.
+- Combine.
+Add the cooked pasta to the mushroom sauce and toss to combine.
+If the pasta looks dry, add a splash more of the pasta cooking water.

-• Stir in Parmesan cheese and finish with a sprinkle of parsley, walnuts and red pepper flakes.
-Serve immediately!
+- Finish and serve.
+Stir in the parmesan and finish with the parsley, walnuts and red pepper flakes.
+Enjoy!

 Video